MeetBit/express-backend/README.md

 Support Express-Backend by contributing financially as a sponsor.
-[Sponsor a monthly amout here](https://buy.stripe.com/4gw5nHbMv6jJfNS4gg).
-Contributions above $50 will land your name and logo at the top of the README file, $10-20 and we’ll put your logo with link below and <$10 we’ll mention your name below.
+[Sponsor a monthly amout here](https://buy.stripe.com/4gw5nHbMv6jJfNS4gg) and we'll add you in this README.

 ## Resources